 The psychology of color as it relates to persuasion is one of the most interesting — and most controversial — aspects of marketing.

-Green Lantern can’t turn lemons into lemonade and I’m left equally unequipped to make smart decisions about the spectrum which shades our world.
+These surface-level discussions leave us unequipped to make smart decisions about how to use the color spectrum to convey the right message with our marketing and branding.
 But why is such a potentially colorful conversation so unwaveringly shallow?

 But there’s still plenty to learn and consider if we humbly accept that concrete answers aren't a guarantee.
 The key is to look for practical ways to make decisions about color.

 How to make practical decisions about color in your marketing and branding

 The bottom line is that there are no clear-cut guidelines for choosing colors for your brand.
 While it would be nice to be able to simply look at an infographic and make the right decision, the reality is that the answer to “What colors are right for my brand?” is always “It depends.”